hackclub/hackclub/workshops/VR World/README.md

 ![Right Handed system](https://cloud-jp2e01qs3.vercel.app/0original.png)

 ### Creating our first object

-To learn the basics of A-frame, we will need to create our first object, in this case we will make a cube to be able to see how the rotation, position, color and scale properties work.
+To learn the basics of A-frame, we will need to create our first object, in this case; we will make a cube to be able to see how the rotation, position, color and scale properties work.

 Inside of the <a-scene> tag, add the following primitive: